Mental Health

 List of further contact points from the ÖH Federal Representation.

-If you lack the financial means for therapy, you can also apply for hardship funds (Härtefond).
+If you cannot afford therapy, you can also apply at Studien-ErfolgsHilfe.